gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 able to use it to pay for gas fees.
 Token holders will be able to view their balances, with expected support from Ledger, Adena, and,potentially, other community wallets.
-This will allow users to deploy and interact with realms on gno.land. **Please note that, initially, there will be no staking.
+This will allow users to deploy and interact with realms on gno.land. **Please note that the current chain design does not involve any staking.
 Instead, the voting power is determined by a member’s reputation.**
-6. Builders will have the opportunity to build and test dApps, thereby actively contributing to the platform’s growth. **Although the GNOT token is not going to be transferable, it will still be possible to mint, burn and transfer both *coins*** (a native kind of token, accessible using the Banker module) **and tokens implemented in code**, i.e. *GRC20 tokens*, similar to their ERC counterparts.
+6. Builders will have the opportunity to build and test dApps, thereby actively contributing to the platform’s growth. **Although the GNOT token is not going to be transferable, it will still be possible to mint, burn and transfer both *coins*** (a native kind of token, accessible through smart contracts using the banker module) **and tokens implemented in code**, i.e. *GRC20 tokens*, similar to their ERC counterparts.

 Builders should be aware that during gno.land’s Beta network state, the core team